elastic/kibana/src/core/public/public.api.md

     // (undocumented)
     perPage?: number;
     // Warning: (ae-forgotten-export) The symbol "SavedObjectsPitParams" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: No member was found with name "openPointInTimeForType" pit?: SavedObjectsPitParams;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "kibana" does not have an export "SavedObjectsClient" pit?: SavedObjectsPitParams;
     preference?: string;
     rootSearchFields?: string[];